U.S. Senate GOP leader McConnell ‘comfortable’ with framework for gun control bill - NewsBreak

 “We will make our position known when the full text of the bill is available for review,” NRA wrote in a statement .
 “The NRA will continue to oppose any effort to insert gun control policies, initiatives that override constitutional due process protections and efforts to deprive law-abiding citizens of their fundamental right to protect themselves and their loved ones into this or any other legislation.”

-“There is absolutely NO compromise acceptable to (Gun Owners of America) ,” the organization wrote in a statement.
-“These are our rights, and we shouldn’t surrender an inch of them to anyone.”

-The post U.S. Senate GOP leader McConnell ‘comfortable’ with framework for gun control bill appeared first on New Hampshire Bulletin .
+The post U.S. Senate GOP leader McConnell ‘comfortable’ with framework for gun control bill appeared first on Nebraska Examiner .